benoitberanger/mri_rf_pulse_simulation_matlab/README.md

 # MRI $RF$ pulse simulation in MALTAB

 This repository is a Matlab application that simulate the response of MRI **R**adio**F**requency (**RF**) pulses.
-The app is a GUI, and the code also made to be used purely programatically.
+The app is a GUI, and the code also made to be used purely programmatically.

 1. Open the GUI app
 2. Click on a pulse in the library list.
-3. The selected $RF$ pulse is loaded with default paramters, plotted in the GUI, and it's simulation triggered.
+3. The selected $RF$ pulse is loaded with default parameters, plotted in the GUI, and it's simulation triggered.
 4. The simulation is plotted : magnetization vector across time $M_{xzy}(t)$, slice profile $\Delta Z$, chemical shift profile $\Delta B_0$.

-The application is completly object oriented programming, to take advandtage of heritage.
+The application is completely object oriented programming, to take advandtage of heritage.
 See the API section.

 Also, you can use your own pulses in the app by :
 - a super fast method : filling the $RF$ pulse shape ($B1$ curve $GZ$ curve). !!
 TODO !!